-On March 20, 2018, the Organization for Economic Cooperation and Development (OECD) published a 37-page report by Secretary-General Angel Gurría to G20 finance ministers and central bank governors.
+On March 20, 2018, the Organisation for Economic Cooperation and Development (OECD) published a 37-page report by Secretary-General Angel Gurría to G20 finance ministers and central bank governors.
 The document included a section on the tax challenges presented by the digitization of the economy.

 "Technologies like blockchain give rise to ... new, secure methods of record-keeping while also facilitating cryptocurrencies which pose risks to the gains made on tax transparency in the last decade," the OECD wrote.
 "Further work is required to ensure that governments can harness the opportunities these changes bring while ensuring the ongoing effectiveness of the tax system."